phoracek/kiagnose/docs/way_towards_v1.md

 ## Project-admin user stories

  * As a cluster admin,
-   I don't want to be bothered by developers wanting to run a test of their application.
+   I don't want to be bothered by project admins wanting to run a test of their application, that could be executed with their current privileges.
+ * As a cluster admin,
+   I'm only willing to deal with native Kubernetes resources, I don't want to be bothered with any Kiagnose-specific resources.
- * As a developer (project admin),
+ * As a project admin,
    I want to be able to run a checkup in a given namespace, to confirm that I configured a namespaced operator (e.g. MariaDB) correctly in my namespace.
 I expect the checkup vendor to declare all the special